Lamass566/styleguide/docs/index.md

     ```
 ### Switch Statements

+- In multi-line cases, case statements are aligned with switch (no extra indentation).
-Сase statements are indented one level (+4 spaces) from the switch statement to which they belong.
-The statements inside the case blocks are then indented one more level.
+- In single-line cases, case statements are indented one level (+4 spaces) from switch.
+- The body of a case in multi-line format is indented +4 spaces from the case.
+- Use single-line case only if the body is short (≈ 40 characters or less).
+- The 40-character limit is approximate — developers may decide to switch to multi-line for better readability even with fewer characters.

 !!! success "GOOD"
     ```swift
     switch order {
+        case .ascending: print("Ascending")
+        case .descending: print("Descending")
+        case .same: print("Same")
+    }

+    switch order {
     case .ascending:
-            print("Ascending")
+        print("This is a much longer statement that should be split") log("Another statement inside the same case")
     case .descending:
-            print("Descending")
+        doSomething()
+        doSomethingElse()
     case .same:
         print("Same")
     }
     ```
 !!! danger "AVOID"
     ```swift
     switch order {
         case .ascending:
-        print("Ascending")
+            print("Wrong extra indentation")
         case .descending:
-        print("Descending")
-    case .same:
-        print("Same")
+            print("Also wrong")
     }

     switch order {